Engineer who warned over Bangladesh building held, toll tops 500

 The death toll from Bangladesh’s worst industrial accident rose to 501 on Friday, with the scores of relatives still gathered at the site in a Dhaka suburb clutching photographs of loved ones attesting to the many more still missing.

-Engineer Razzak had been called to Rana Plaza in Savar, 20 miles (30 km) north of the capital, by its owner when cracks appeared in concrete pillars the day before the accident.
+Engineer Razzak had been called to Rana Plaza in Savar, 20 miles north of the capital, by its owner when cracks appeared in concrete pillars the day before the accident.

 Despite his warning that the building was unsafe -- quoted in local media hours before it came crashing to the ground -- thousands of mostly female workers were sent back into its upper storey factories when the morning shift began the next day.